-Computer science majors gain experience in several programming languages, so that they can stay current in this rapidly development field of study, while exploring such specialties as software engineering, robotics, and gaming.
+Computer science majors gain experience in several programming languages, so that they can stay current in this rapidly developing field of study while exploring such specialties as software engineering, robotics, and gaming.

 The goal of Wisconsin Lutheran College’s computer science program is to produce graduates

 who have excellent problem-solving skills plus skills in several programming languages.

 Students should graduate with a solid theoretical background so that they can continue to

 learn and stay current in this rapidly changing field after graduation.
 WLC computer science